EmmanueleVilla/SimpleServiceLocator/README.md

     }
 );
 ```
-If you are using java 8, the registration is very simple:
+If you are using java 8, the rule is very simple:
 ```
 SimpleLocator.getInstance().register(
     MySampleInterface.class,